vincentburkep/BlankCapstoneTemplate/app/classes/readme.txt

 email, etc.  There are four things you will need to do with data: Create, Read, Update, Delete.
 Take a look at the forum.py file to see all of these.

 Additionally, you will want to relate data collections.
-For example, a Post has an author who is a User and a Post has Comments.
+For example, a Blog has an author who is a User and a Blog has Comments.
 One of the filed types is ReferenceField() which is used for this putpose.
-Here is the author example from the POst Collection in the data.py file:
+Here is the author example from the Blog Collection in the data.py file:
     author = ReferenceField('User')
-This means that when you you get a post in an object you ALSO have the Author and all of that Author's User fields.
+This means that when you you get a blog in an object you ALSO have the Author and all of that Author's User fields.
 For example:
-    posts = Post.objects() <-- this gets ALL of the Posts, you can also query for a smaller group posts = Post.objects(author = current_user) <-- this will get alll posts authored by the User who called the route Both of these methods will get multiple posts.
-Even if only one post matches a query, the object will contain a list of one object.
+    blogs = Blog.objects() <-- this gets ALL of the Blogs, you can also query for a smaller group blogs = Blog.objects(author = current_user) <-- this will get alll blogs authored by the User who called the route Both of these methods will get multiple blogs.
+Even if only one blog matches a query, the object will contain a list of one object.
 If you want to get exactly one response you can use something like this:
     user = User.objects.get(email = 'stephen.wright@ousd.org')